PreiyaaKedia/virtual-try-on/README.md

 - Python 3.8 or higher
 - An Azure subscription
-- Azure OpenAI service with DALL-E 3 capabilities
+- Azure OpenAI service with gpt-image-1 capabilities

 ## Setup